 Making A Difference in Our County

-Although Lumpkin County does not have a Family and Consumer Sciences (FCS) agent based in the county Extension office, local Extension personnel strive to assist local residents with their questions.
+Although Lumpkin County does not have a Family and Consumer Sciences (FACS) agent based in the county Extension office, local Extension personnel strive to assist local residents with their questions.
 Common questions cover food safety, food preservation, dealing with mold and mildew, healthy meal planning, nutrition, family budgeting, Supplemental Nutrition Assistance Program Education (SNAP-Ed) resources and more.
-These issues and others are answered through a wide variety of free UGA Extension publications available at the county office and through phone conferences with FCS agents from surrounding counties.
-Neighboring FCS agents often conduct programming that Lumpkin County residents are welcome to attend.
-The Lumpkin County Extension office can provide information about programming in surrounding counties.University of Georgia Cooperative Extension is working hard for its constituents.
-The following are examples of our impact in the county over the past year.
+These and other issues are answered through a wide variety of free UGA Extension publications available at the county office and through phone conferences with FACS agents from surrounding counties.
+Neighboring FACS agents often conduct programming that Lumpkin County residents are welcome to attend.
+The Lumpkin County Extension office provides information about programming in surrounding counties.